 Regardless of what you choose to do – whether you are simply supplementing your breastmilk or switching to formula totally, it ought to be done bit by bit to make the change as simple as possible for baby and you.

-There are lots of reasons why mothers are switching breastfed infants to formula.
-The reasons, maybe personal or medically related.
-The reasons for transitioning from breastmilk to formula could also be as follow:
+There are some key points why mothers can switch their breastfed infants to formula.
+The reasons could be as follow:

 - Limited amount of breast milk supply.